-Huggies Snug and Dry and Little Movers are popular line of diapers within the Huggies family.
+Huggies Snug vs Dry and Little Movers are popular line of diapers within the Huggies family.
 However, most new parents are usually in a dilemma about the better choice or what sets the diapers apart.

 Even though they’re both by the same brand, the two products are not the same.
 We’ll compare both diapers to help you decide on one that suit your baby the most!